July 08, 2022 by Sonja Edridge

 21. Orange Creamsicle Cocktail

 This impossibly creamy Orange Creamsicle cocktail is straight-up dreamy.
-After all, how could you possibly go wrong by combining the bright, summery flavours of a beachside treat with the boozy kiss of vodka?
+After all, how could you possibly go wrong by combining the bright, summery flavors of a beachside treat with the boozy kiss of vodka?
 Sheer magic.

 This Caribbean-inspired Painkiller cocktail blends rum, fresh pineapple and orange juice, and coconut cream creating a deliciously smooth drink perfect for a hot day.
 Ideal if you want to enjoy a taste of the tropics even though you can’t quite make it to the beach.